get home bag

 This backpack bag is Large and ideal for carrying a laptop and many essentials.

-Learn the importance of having a Get Home Bag in emergency situations.
+Learn the importance of having a Get Home Bag in emergencies.
 Discover the essential components and gear to include in your kit.
 Be prepared!

 As an Army veteran and someone who has undergone primitive survival training, I draw upon my knowledge and expertise to think about challenging scenarios as thought experiments.